spikegrobstein/toque/readme.md

     set :deploy_user, 'deploy'

     # register the 'toque::user' recipe with Toque
-    Toque::chef_recipe 'toque::user'
+    Toque::recipe 'toque::user'

 That's it!
 If you run the `run_recipes` task, it will execute the `user` recipe on the server:

     cap toque:run_recipes

-ALL capistrano variables are visible to your chef recipes. `Toque::chef_recipe` takes the same options as `run` and recipes are run in the order that they are defined in the file.
+ALL capistrano variables are visible to your chef recipes. `Toque::recipe` takes the same options as `run` and recipes are run in the order that they are defined in the file.
 For instance, you would want the `toque::logrotate` recipe only on the `app` and `resque` roles, like as follows:

-    Toque::chef_recipe 'toque::logrotate', :roles => [ :app, :resque ]
+    Toque::recipe 'toque::logrotate', :roles => [ :app, :resque ]

 Toque comes with several built-in recipes installed under a `toque` cookbook when you run the `toque:init:cookbooks` task.
 Look at the recipe source to see additional variables that the recipes support and see how they work.

 Toque recipes can be registered by using a symbol without the `toque` namespace.
 For instance, the above example can be rewritten as the following:

-    Toque::chef_recipe :logrotate, :roles => [ :app, :resque ]
+    Toque::recipe :logrotate, :roles => [ :app, :resque ]

 ## TODO